 Description

-DESCRIPTION: Creeting St Mary War Memorial is located in the churchyard, to the south of the Church of St Mary (Grade II*-listed).
+Creeting St Mary War Memorial is a First World War memorial, built in 1920, with additions for the Second World War.
+It is situated in the churchyard, to the south of the Church of St Mary, which is a Grade II*-listed building.

-The memorial is of Cornish granite and comprises a tall, wheel-head cross with a tapering shaft; the cross and shaft are inset to the north face and the cross-head has a raised circular boss at its centre.
-The shaft rises from a four-sided, tapering plinth, which surmounts a single-step chamfered base.
+The memorial is made of Cornish granite and features a tall, wheel-head cross with a tapering shaft.
+The cross and shaft are inset into the north face, and the cross-head has a raised circular boss at its center.
+The shaft rises from a four-sided, tapering plinth that sits on a single-step chamfered base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.